OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes GDD.md

 Players always choose one out of three presented node options to advance.
 The types of nodes offered are determined by procedural generation rules, which may incorporate factors like the current "Day," player progression, and specific event flags to ensure variety and a balanced challenge.
 There is no guarantee of specific node types (like Shop or Rest Site) appearing at fixed intervals, encouraging adaptive strategy.
-Successfully completing a node typically leads to rewards (Gold, new GachaBallInstances for the Master Run Gacha Pool, Trinkets, etc.) and then a transition back to the Path Selection screen.
+Successfully completing a node typically leads to rewards (Gold, new GachaBallInstances for the RunInventory, Trinkets, etc.) and then a transition back to the Path Selection screen.
 2.3.
 Scene Transitions (Conceptual)
 The game will transition smoothly between different game states and scenes:
 Title Screen → Loadout Scene (Hero/Deck Selection) → Initial Path Choice Scene.